nhsuk/nhsuk-prototype-kit/README.md

 ### Running the kit

-Start the kit with `npm run watch`
+Start the kit with `npm run watch`.

 ## Contribute